 by Pastor Tim Burt

 I was at breakfast with the guys in my weekly discipleship group.
 There were eight of us there and we were catching up with each other prior to breakfast being served.
 We were laughing at stories, talking about work, and getting ready to read and discuss eight scriptures and how they were impacting our lives.
 As this was happening, I suddenly felt like I was having a momentary out-of-body experience.
 I looked around the circle of guys at the table one by one.
 It hit me.
-Every one of these guys was happily married, great fathers, and hard-working providers including myself.
+Every one of these guys was happily married, a great father, and a hard-working provider including myself.
 They all loved God, had been in this weekly group for years, and were all serving as leaders in their church.
 When I realized what I was seeing, I couldn’t help but bring it to everyone’s attention at the first lull in the group conversation.
 I pointed it out to the guys and said, Do you know what the odds of a group of guys like this are in the world we live in today?
 Off the charts rare!

 Everyone caught ahold of what I was saying.
 They agreed!
-Unfortunately, the odds of this in today’s society is extremely rare.
+Unfortunately, the odds of this in today’s society are extremely rare.
 Our conversation became a conversation of thankfulness to the Lord for transforming our lives to the place we were in at that moment.

 Most people don’t think in terms of something like this as a miracle, but to us, it felt like a miracle—a group of lost guys being found by Jesus and having their lives transformed into something more wonderful than we could have ever imagined.
 It wasn’t about any of us not experiencing the normal pressures and hardships that come in life.
-It was about each of us making it through them by being the iron sharpening iron with each other that helped create a stability in a group of friends like we were experiencing.
+It was about each of us making it through them by being the iron sharpening iron with each other that helped create stability in a group of friends like we were experiencing.

 I shared with the guys how many homes have children without fathers in them and how seriously problematic that is.
-One organization for the fatherless says there over 20 million homes in America with children without fathers.
+One organization for the fatherless says there are over 20 million homes in America with children without fathers.
 I actually think the number is greater than that today.
 While talking about this, one of the men said he had recently heard someone say, When boys don’t have a father, the streets become their father.
 I haven’t been able to stop thinking about that statement since.

-My wife’s mom lived for years as the single mom, provider, encourager, and spiritual instructor for her three children.
+My wife’s mom lived for years as a single mom, provider, encourager, and spiritual instructor for her three children.
 Though they had experienced much hardship and life for them was difficult, she did not allow herself to be a victim.
 She had tremendous faith in God’s supernatural provision for every need in their lives.
 She brought the kids to church every Sunday, taught them the Word of God and how to live for God, and literally loved and prayed for them like no other mother could.
 She eventually remarried the most wonderful Christian man who came into their lives when they were teenagers—something very difficult to do.
 He became the real father they never had.
-My wife, her sister, and brother grew up and matured into the most wonderful Christian people, parents and professionals with the most stable lives—true influencers of God to the world around them.
+My wife, her sister, and her brother grew up and matured into the most wonderful Christian people, parents, and professionals with the most stable lives—true influencers of God to the world around them.
 Note this: They did not become victims of the odds that they could have easily succumbed to.

 In both these stories, how did these men and how did this family beat the odds so many others suffer from?
 There are a few scriptures that remind us that the fatherless metaphorically end up being fathered by the streets without Jesus.
 The Bible reminds us that God’s fatherhood was hijacked by the devil through his lies to Adam and Eve, and through their sin that was passed on to every human being.
 Romans 5:12 (NLT): “When Adam sinned, sin entered the world.
 Adam’s sin brought death, so death spread to everyone, for everyone sinned.”
 When that happened, Satan became the god of this world and father of mankind and the streets, that raised the children.
 II Corinthians 4:4 (NLT) says, “Satan, who is the god of this world, has blinded the minds of those who don’t believe.
 They are unable to see the glorious light of the Good News.
 They don’t understand this message about the glory of Christ, who is the exact likeness of God.”